aplteam/Cider/mkdocs/docs/api.md

 Where

 -   `name` is `'development'` or `'development_dev'`
--   `config` is a namespace of parameters
+-   `config` is a parameter namespace

 returns either the value of `tatin` in the given branch or an empty vector if `tatin` is not defined.

-The `config` argument is typically derived from a project’s configuration file.
+The `config` argument is typically derived from the project config.